SylviaOne/Repo-hub/README.md

-## My dentist is the best, he even has a little plaque!
+## I went to the doctor today and he told me I had type A blood but it was a type O.